Believe (Elton John song)

 "Believe" reached number one in Iceland, Italy and Canada, becoming John's 18th number-one single in the latter country.
 In the United States, "Believe" became John's 15th number one on the Billboard Adult Contemporary chart and peaked at number 13 on the Billboard Hot 100; it gave him a third straight top-20 single in the US.
-In Europe, it was a top-20 hit in France, Switzerland, the United Kingdom, and the Wallonia region of Belgium.
+In Europe, it was a top-20 hit in Finland, France, Switzerland, the United Kingdom, and Wallonia.
 The accompanying music video for the song, directed by Marcus Nispel, was entirely in black-and-white and shot in London.

 Critical reception

 Dave Sholin from the Gavin Report wrote, "Elton John debuts his resurrected Rocket label with a ballad as compelling as any he's ever recorded.
 Go directly to the air studio, place in deck, hit play.
 End of story."
 Chuck Campbell from Knoxville News Sentinel viewed it as a "plodding single," saying, "This is the formula stuff John's been getting away with for years."
 Music Week gave the song four out of five, describing it as "a fab, pompous and brooding I believe in love stomper.
 Thankfully, he's ditched the frothy pop for a quite majestic song that would no doubt get an approving nod from a certain Freddie Mercury."
 Music Week editor Alan Jones felt the song "is clearly destined to be massive.
 The big ballad, cleverly marketed over two CD singles, augers well for his upcoming album Made in England."